nikolaos-konstan/Fitgirl-repack-genre-search/README.md

 # Overview

 This project provides a tool to filter and sort games based on categories, sourced from the FitGirl Repacks website.
-It consists of a backend Python script to scrape data and a frontend built with React, Vite, and Tailwind CSS for the user interface.
+It consists of a Python script to scrape data and a frontend built with React, Vite, and Tailwind CSS for the user interface.

 ## Components